zwilsoncc/docs/README.md

 ## Reporting Issues

-We actively encourage our community to raise issues and provide feedback on areas of the Now documentation that could be improved.
+We actively encourage our community to raise issues and provide feedback on areas of the ZEIT Now documentation that could be improved.

 An issue can be raised by clicking the 'Issues' tab at the top of the repository, followed by the Green 'New issue' button.
 To make this process as easy as possible we have created a few basic templates to choose from, there are, however, often cases that will fall outside of the templates provided.